computersarecool/willynolan.com/_posts/research/2017-04-03-inpainting.md

         alt: Result image
         caption: Result image
         width: 351
-        height: 468"
+        height: 468

 sections:
   -
-     - p: "While living in the Mission district I frequently saw a lot of tourists, a lot of graffiti and a lot of litter."
+     - p: While living in the Mission district I frequently saw a lot of tourists, a lot of graffiti and a lot of litter.

-     - p: "One day I grew concerned - what if all of the pictures the tourists take accidentally contained graffiti or litter?"
+     - p: One day this finally made me very concerned!
+What if all of the pictures the tourists take accidentally contained graffiti or litter?

-     - p: "This concern led me to explore inpainting - the process of reconstructing regions of an image."
+     - p: This concern led me to explore inpainting - the process of reconstructing regions of an image.

   -
     - p: "The tool I made allows for a user to indicate the region of a photograph to be replaced and then uses